Jermaine Taylor (basketball): Collegiate career

 Taylor began his career at the University of Central Florida in 2005 during their first season in Conference USA.
 Taylor played in 15 games averaging 11 minutes and 4.3 points.
 In only his fourth collegiate game he scored 15 points in a winning effort against in-state opponent Bethune-Cookman.
-His best game as a freshman came during a home contest when he scored 16 points in 25 minutes of action in a 77-71 home loss.
+His best game as a freshman came during a home contest when he scored 16 points in 25 minutes of action in a 77–71 home loss.

-In his sophomore campaign, he emerged as one UCF second leading scorer averaging 12.7 points, good for 16th in Conference USA.
+In his sophomore campaign, he emerged as the second-leading scorer for UCF, averaging 12.7 points (good for 16th in Conference USA).
 Taylor's prowess as a 3-point shooter was also evident during his second year for the Knights, draining 63 3s, averaging 41.4% behind the arc.
-Jermaine scored 26 points twice during his second year helping UCF to a 22-9 record and a 2-seed in the Conference USA tournament.
+Jermaine scored 26 points twice during his second year helping UCF to a 22–9 record and a 2-seed in the Conference USA tournament.

-Taylor first career start for the Knights came during his junior season, scoring 8 points in UCF's 63-60 win over University of Nevada in the inaugural game at the new UCF Arena.
+Taylor first career start for the Knights came during his junior season, scoring 8 points in UCF's 63–60 win over University of Nevada in the inaugural game at the new UCF Arena.

 Taylor is a member of the Epsilon Eta chapter of Iota Phi Theta fraternity.